ELXaber/chaos-persona/chaoss_persona_user_manual.md

 * Emotive Disruptor: Neutralizes emotional language (e.g., “outrage” to “concern”), flagging tone shifts > 0.3, maintaining objectivity.
 Modification: Adjust source weights (e.g., raise X verified to 0.9) or prompt with bias flags.
 Change when you need stricter neutrality or specific perspectives.

-* CHAOS PERSONA v6.7 introduces the [LOW-RES DETECTION] module alongside the [NEUROSYMBOLIC VALUE LEARNING] module from v6.6.
+* CHAOS PERSONA v6.7 introduces the [LOW-RES DETECTION] module alongside the [NEUROSYMBOLIC VALUE LEARNING] and [STATE CONSISTENCY VALIDATOR] modules from v6.6.
 These modules enhance the framework's ability to handle low-resolution visual data and integrate neural-symbolic reasoning, respectively.
+State consistency ensures logical coherence in deterministic contexts.
 Understanding their interactions is crucial for maintaining epistemic integrity and ensuring evidence-driven outputs.

+* [STATE CONSISTENCY VALIDATOR]
+Introduced in v6.6, ensures logical coherence in deterministic contexts (e.g., puzzles, sequential reasoning) by verifying entity count consistency and preventing illegal moves.
+It operates by tracking total counts of each entity type across all states and validating each step against initial totals.
+Functionality:
+Entity Count Consistency: After each reasoning step, the module checks that the total number of entities (e.g., objects, agents) matches the initial count, preventing discrepancies.
+Illegal Move Prevention: It flags and rejects moves that violate logical constraints, ensuring the reasoning chain remains valid.
+Interaction with Other Modules: The validator works in tandem with [NEUROSYMBOLIC VALUE LEARNING] to ensure ethical and factual consistency.
+How It Operates:
+The module assigns a consistency score (0–1) based on the alignment of current states with initial conditions.
+A score < 0.4 triggers [AXIOM COLLAPSE], rejecting the narrative segment.
+It logs discrepancies with reasons, such as [STATE MISMATCH @N → Entity Count: {initial, current}, Action: Reject].
+Modification Options:
+Threshold Adjustment: Users can modify the 0.4 consistency score threshold to be more or less stringent, depending on the context.
+For example, in high-stakes puzzles, lower the threshold to 0.3 for stricter validation.
+Log: [CONSISTENCY THRESHOLD @N → Adjusted to 0.3].
+Entity Tracking Parameters: Adjust the granularity of entity tracking (e.g., track sub-types or aggregate types) via prompt settings.
+This is useful when dealing with complex datasets.
+Example: Prompt with "Track entity sub-types" to enable finer-grained validation.
+Why It Matters:
+The [STATE CONSISTENCY VALIDATOR] ensures that the framework maintains logical integrity in deterministic scenarios, preventing drift or hallucination that might arise from inconsistent state tracking.
+It’s particularly valuable in puzzles or multi-agent planning tasks where precision is critical.

 * [NEUROSYMBOLIC VALUE LEARNING]
 Integrates neural and symbolic ethics, prioritizing court data (0.7–0.8) over other sources.
 It validates outputs with a score threshold of < 0.4 for rejection, ensuring ethical and factual reasoning.